isomerpages/ncss-ssi/_training/volunteer-development-and-management-courses.md

 ###  NCSS Volunteer Management Community
-Be the first to receive updates on Volunteer Management networks and learning opportunities, [register here to be a part of the community](https://go.gov.sg/ncssvro-vmcommunity){:target="_blank"}!
+Be the first to receive updates on Volunteer Management related news and initiatives, [register here to be a part of the community](https://go.gov.sg/ncssvro-vmcommunity){:target="_blank"}!

 Alternatively, if you have any Volunteer Management related questions, feel free to drop us an email at <volunteer_resource@ncss.gov.sg>.